 Get your trusty bottle of ketchup and squirt a generous amount into a bowl.
 Submerge the item.
 Take it out after a few minutes (the acid in the vinegar and tomatoes could harm it if it’s left in too long), then use a small brush to work the sauce around.
 Rinse with warm water and dry.

-5. How to clean silver with toothpaste
+5. How to clean silver cutlery with vinegar and baking soda

 What is the best homemade silver cleaner?